 The Registrar.
-Madrid related amendment in italics.

-5. The Minister of Justice shall appoint a Registrar of Trade Marks (hereinafter referred to as "the Registrar") under whose control the Register shall be kept.
+5. The Minister shall appoint a Registrar of Trade Marks (hereinafter referred to as "the Registrar") under whose control the Register shall be kept.

 Register to be open to public.

 6. (a) The Register shall at all convenient times be open to inspection by the public in accordance with regulations. (b) A certified copy of any entry shall be given to any person requiring the same payment of the prescribed fee.